 Eligibility for Honors in Linguistics:

 - A minimum cumulative GPA of 3.3 and a GPA of 3.6 in courses that cover the requirements for the Linguistics major.
-All students who meet this GPA requirement may apply to work toward Honors regardless of their status as students in the University Honors Program.
+No prior honors program participation is required.

 - In junior and/or senior year while completing the research project and thesis.